w3c/wai-tutorials/source/tables/multi-level.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-In the following code snippet, the headers for the header cells themselves have been set to an emty cell (with the `id` “blank”).
+In the following code snippet, the headers for the header cells themselves have been set to an empty cell (with the `id` “blank”).
 This will prevent some assistive technologies from reading a header for those heading cells.

 {::nomarkdown}
 <%= code_start('', 'Assigning <strong>id</strong> attributes to <code>&lt;th></code> cells') %>